 Sick building syndrome is often a result of decaying building materials, a presence of asbestos, or dirty air ducts.
-It is extremely important for buildings to be inspected any time there is a possibility that sick building syndrome is occurring.
+It is extremely important for buildings to be inspected at any time there is a possibility that sick building syndrome is occurring.
 Much of the time, an inefficient or poorly installed or designed HVAC system is the direct cause of sick building syndrome.
-Here's a closer look at sick building syndrome and how to combat it.
+Here’s a closer look at sick building syndrome and how to combat it.

 What Are the Symptoms of Sick Building Syndrome?

 If you own your own business and a lot of your employees are getting sick, this is a sign that they could be suffering from sick building syndrome.
 Common symptoms may include any of the following: